 - First, applications are (of course) allowed to modify MOs.
 Since (normally) the MO is a shared object, the media server then must guarantee that other applications are not automatically affected by any modification.
 Therefore, some kind of version control is required.
 In contrast to more traditional versioning models, however, the access path to the older (original) version is always to be prioritized.
-This assures that an application maintaining an external reference to an MO will always get it unmodified by other applications. - Considering optimization, the most common case should be optimized in the first place.
-That obviously means that the most popular external formats also have to be used as internal formats in order to prevent "back and forth" format conversions as often as possible.
+This assures that an application maintaining an external reference to an MO can safely ignore any MO-modifications made by other applications. - Considering optimization, the most common case should be optimized in the first place.
+That obviously means that the most popular external formats also have to be used as internal formats in order to prevent "back and forth" format conversions whenever possible.
 What is popular, however, may vary during the life-cycle of an MO.
 This variation is also likely to introduce redundancy that is materialization in different formats at the same time. - Last but not least, optimizing media modifications at and by the server is required.
 As a precondition, all operations must be expressible without any reference to or even assumptions on the internal format.
 This would make dynamic optimization based on the actual internal format(s) possible.
-Presumably, the mapping of such abstract operations to really executable operations is subject to semantic fuzziness and, hence, may occasionally produce imperfect results.
+Presumably, the mapping of such abstract operations to really executable operations is subject to semantic fuzziness.
+Hence, a formally defined semantic model should be introduced to limit fuzziness.